Azure/fta-cloudarchitecture/README.md

 ## Goals of this session

 * To familiarise Engineers with the Architect role and practice
+* To understand how cloud architecture is different from traditional forms of architecture, and where it is similar
 * To demonstrate how Engineers and Architects can use the Azure Architecture centre, the Well-architected framework, Cloud adoption framework in their daily work
 * To familiarise Engineers and Architects with training resources like Microsoft Learn